NAVYW1ZARD/hello-world/README.md

 # hello-world
-This is my first project
+This is my first project.
 I am new to coding but I am very interested in it.